Pfizer sees $15 billion in 2021 sales from COVID-19 vaccine

-(Reuters) -Pfizer Inc said on Tuesday it expected to generate $15 billion, or about a quarter of its total revenue this year, from the sale of its COVID-19 vaccine that it has developed with German partner BioNTech.
+(Reuters) -Pfizer Inc said on Tuesday it expects to generate $15 billion, or about a quarter of its total revenue this year, from the sale of its COVID-19 vaccine co-developed with German partner BioNTech.

 The drugmaker is striving to deliver two billion doses of the vaccine in 2021 at a breakneck pace as countries rush to sign supply deals in an effort to control a pandemic that has killed over 2 million people globally.

-Pfizer has supplied 65 million doses globally and 29 million doses to the United States as of Jan.
-31. It said it expects to supply 200 million doses to the U.S. government by the end of May.

-To achieve the goal, it will have to deliver an average of around 10 million doses per week, which is more than double the rate Pfizer and BioNTech delivered doses to the United States through the end of January, according to a Reuters calculation.
+“2021 earnings and sales will see a significant benefit from the vaccine, and this benefit could increase throughout the year,” said Edward Jones analyst Ashtyn Evans.

-Its supply, however, has faced delays in parts of Europe due to changes in manufacturing processes in order to boost production.
+Supply of the vaccine, however, has faced delays in parts of Europe due to changes in manufacturing processes in order to boost production.
 BioNTech said on Monday the companies were back on track to meet their European timeline.

+Pfizer said it had supplied 65 million doses globally and 29 million doses in the United States as of Jan.
+31. It expects to supply 200 million doses to the U.S. government by the end of May.

+To achieve the goal, it will have to deliver an average of around 10 million doses per week, which is more than double the rate Pfizer and BioNTech delivered doses to the United States through the end of January, according to Reuters calculations.

+Its largest contracts so far have charged countries around $19 per dose.
+Pfizer and BioNTech split gross profit from the vaccine by half under their partnership agreement.

-The vaccine was among the first to be authorized for emergency use in the United States and several other countries.
+The vaccine, which uses a new technology called messenger RNA (mRNA), was among the first to be authorized for emergency use in the United States and the first authorized use of mRNA technology.

 Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J.; Editing by Arun Koyyur